Don Don Donki, known as Don Quijote in Japan, opens in Orchard Central today!

 Don Quijote opens in Singapore today!

-I’m all hyped up over this.
-Ever since hearing about it at the start of the year.
-Don Quijote is my all-time favourite Japanese discount retail chain, you see, and if you’ve ever been to a Donki branch in Japan, you’d understand why.
-This is like, the Mustapha of Japan.
+The stores are like, the Mustapha of Japan.
 Where every alley is so compact, so colourful, and so choked full of tempting merchandise.
-During my first visit to the Kabukicho branch, I spent, like, one hour on one floor.
+During my first visit to the Kabukicho branch, I spent like, one hour on one floor.
 (Ahem!
-The cosplay one) There was just that many things to look at and be fascinated by.
-From a practical travel point of view, it’s also so convenient for last-minute souvenirs and gifts hunting.
+The cosplay one) There were just that many things to look at and be fascinated by.
+From a practical travel point of view, it’s also so convenient for last-minute souvenirs and gifts buying.

-On top of which, you have endorsements like …
+On top of which, you have brand endorsements like …

 Don Don Donki at Orchard Central